RodrigoSCoutinho/medical-appointment/README.md

 ## Adopted Practices

 - SOLID
-- Uso de DTOs para a API
+- Usage of DTOs for the API
-- Injeção de Dependências
+- Dependency Injection
-- Auditoria sobre criação e atualização da entidade
+- Auditing on entity creation and update

 ## Technologies